 One of the very best aspects of 'The Ockhams' – see, I had to slip that in! – actually has nothing to do with us.
 It's the family of sponsors and supporters who have also joined up.
 I have terrible habit of inadvertently not acknowledging very important people so please forgive me if/when I miss out an absolute legend.
 The astonishingly generous sponsorship of the Acorn Foundation – $50,000 for the best work of fiction.
 The Mary and Peter Biggs Award for Poetry.
 The Te Mūrau o te Tuhi Māori Language Award, supported by Creative New Zealand, for books written entirely in te reo Māori.
 And – most recently – MitoQ’s sponsonship of the four Best First Book Awards.

-It’s a privilege to be part of the Book Awards whānau, overseen so expertly by Nicola Legat and Belinda Cooke, along with the New Zealand Book Awards trustees.
+It’s a privilege to be part of the Book Awards whānau, marshalled so expertly by Nicola Legat and Belinda Cooke, along with the New Zealand Book Awards trustees.
 The awards – and the recognition, profile and financial assistance they give to their creators – are a special part of Aotearoa / New Zealand’s cultural fabric and identity.

 I have two young children and I guess I could shamelessly use them as an excuse for why I’m a little behind in my Ockham Awards reading.
 Over the first decade of their lives, I’ve read thousands of books with them – and sat snuggled up alongside them in bed, seen their imaginations bloom, seen them enchanted by the magic and mystery of these other worlds.
 Truth be told, I’ve often been ensnared myself.
 There’s a wonderful Dr Seuss quote you may have heard which says it all: